bormaxi8080/osint-timeline/DRAFT.md

 Many headphones can send commands to its device, such as Airpods, with a single press to pause or resume, double press to play the next track, and triple press to play the previous track.
 Using this feature, we can use the headphones as a morse transmitter.: https://github.com/EtherDream/headphone-morse-transmitter

+Omnisci3nt equips users with a comprehensive toolkit for conducting web reconnaissance with precision and efficiency: https://github.com/spyboy-productions/omnisci3nt

 ----

 **AI:**